 - Label everything: Receipt date on every package

-- Check daily: What needs to be used today?
+- Check daily: What needs using today?

 ⚠️ Note: